Sameer411/Car-Price-Prediction/README.md

 # Car-Price-Prediction
 Second Hand Car Cost Price Prediction.
 Project is completed using Machine Learning.
+Project backend Python Notebook Conneted with Html file using Anaconda

 # How to execute
 1) Download Anaconda and Project